ur-cs-courses/course-project-krykna/docs/STANDUP.md

 ### STANDUP 3 Contributions:
 * **Waleed**
       - Robot Object Creation from Command Line Input, User Add Room (Creates Room and Displays To String), User commands by int vals (for convenience)
+* **Liz**
+1	Threaded cleaning timer
+	2	Status updates to robot and room based on timer
+	3	New functions for robot to facilitate timer
+	4	test main

+	1	Debugged robot
+	2	Polished to_strings in robot class
+	3	Accomplished management functioning with robot